SIBarcodeNetwork/ReadtheDocsMaster/Docs/geneious_intro.rst

 .. image:: /images/plugin_install_window.png

+To install a plugin:

-One way to install a plugin is to click on the "Install" button for the relevant plugin in the available list, or alternatively, a plugin can be downloaded from an outside source.
-If this has been done, click on "Install plugin from a gplugin file...".
+Click on the "Install" button for the relevant plugin in the available list.

+Alternatively, a plugin can be downloaded from an outside source.

+ If this has been done, click on "Install plugin from a gplugin file...", find the gplugin, click "Open" and "Install Plugin".

+ Geneious Prime will need to be restarted once plugin installation is complete.

 Within this window, plugins can also be uninstalled, checked for version information and updates etc.